Skip to content

 Metric Description

 IsIdle Indicates that the cluster is no longer executing tasks but remains active and incurs charges.
-If there are no running or pending tasks, this metric is set to 1; otherwise, it is set to 0.
-The system checks this value every five minutes, and a value of 1 only indicates that the cluster was idle at the time of the check, not that it was idle for the entire five-minute period.
+This metric is set to 1 if there are no running or pending tasks; otherwise, it is set to 0.
+The system checks this value every five minutes, and a value of 1 only indicates that the cluster was idle at the time of the check, not throughout the entire five-minute period.
 To avoid false alarms, you should raise an alert when multiple consecutive five-minute checks result in a value of 1.
-For example, you should raise an alert when the value has been 1 for thirty minutes or longer.
+For example, raise an alert when this value remains 1 for thirty minutes or longer.
 Use Case: Monitor cluster performance Unit: Boolean

 ContainerAllocated Number of resource containers allocated by ResourceManager.
 Use Case: Monitor cluster progress Unit: Count